 - This recipe doesn’t use any canned soups like most tuna noodle casserole recipes.
 No cream of mushroom – just real roux, milk, and cheese!

-- For a gluten free version, substitute the egg noodles with an equal weight of gluten free noodles.
-Use the same amount of gluten free flour.
+- For a gluten-free tuna noodle casserole, substitute the egg noodles with an equal weight of gluten-free noodles.
+Replace the all-purpose flour with the same amount of gluten-free flour, too.

 - If you don’t have peas or just don’t like them, you can leave them out.
 You can also sub basically any other veggie you like in their place.
 Chopped broccoli?
 Asparagus?
 Spinach?
 Corn?
 All great options.